 Stock Item Shelf-Life Management

 It is another essential factor in inventory management.
 The inventory management for a restaurant’s business includes shelf-life management.
 The shelf life of each product item in the inventory is specified.
 When it comes to stock consumption, the FIFO (First In First Out) method is important.
-You may create alerts and reminders for when a certain item is going to expire if you use smart restaurant inventory management software.
+You may create alerts and reminders for when a certain item is going to expire if you use smart restaurant inventory management system.
 You won’t be able to use the expired stock ingredient in your food as a result of this.

 Roles and Permissions